loosewheel/lwscratch/readme.txt

 moved.
 The maximum force loaded blocks is limited to the max_forceloaded_blocks setting (default is 16).

-Each robot can be given a name, by entering the name in the Name field and clicking the Set button.
+Each robot can be given a name, by entering the name in the Robot field and clicking the Set button.
 The name will display when the robot is pointed at or as the tool tip if it is in an inventory.